Edge Cases

 Can you get a loan to pay taxes?

-Yes — both personal and business loans can be used to pay an IRS or state tax bill.
-However, the IRS also offers its own repayment options (installment agreements and the Fresh Start Program) that often cost less than external financing.
-For business owners with a large tax liability, a business term loan or working capital advance may be more accessible and faster than a personal loan.
+Yes — both personal and business loans can pay an IRS or state tax bill.
+The IRS also offers repayment options (installment agreements and the Fresh Start Program) that often cost less than external financing.
+Business owners with a large tax liability may find a term loan or working capital advance more accessible and faster than a personal loan.

 IRS payment options vs. external loans